-For 2020, Federal incentives will cover 26% of a Dandelion geothermal system.
-However, the percentage covered by tax incentives will decrease next year with tax incentives covering 22% of GSHP system in 2021 and potentially 0% in 2022.SEE IF YOUR HOME QUALIFIES
+In 2020, the federal tax incentives known as the Investment Tax Credit (ITC) will cover 26% of a Dandelion geothermal system.
+However, the percentage covered by the ITC will decrease next year with tax credits covering 22% of a ground source heat pump system in 2021, and potentially 0% in 2022.SEE IF YOUR HOME QUALIFIES

 New York State's Clean Heat Program is administered by the homeowner’s utility.
 Let’s go over some important details to explain how these incentives are allocated.

 The incentive amounts are based on the installed heat pump’s total heating capacity BTUH.

 A geothermal heat pump containing a desuperheater qualifies for an additional incentive.